m-yasir/m-yasir/README.md

 ## ⬆ What I'm upto

-I'm currently working on an open source `Chip-8` Interpreter in JS.
+- I'm currently working on and off on an open source `Chip-8` Interpreter in JS.
 Check it out [here](https://github.com/m-yasir/chip-8)
+- Building at Foundry (YC F24), including working on our open source web recording tool.
+Useful for recording sessions to train browser agents.
+Check it out [here](https://github.com/datafoundryai/web-recorder)

 ## 🤩 What gets me excited